phptuts/codingwithnoah/arduino-blockly/lesson-3-number-variables-servos/index.md

 ---
 layout: page
 title: Arduino 103 - Number Variables & Servos
-excerpt: Using the serial monitor to parse number and control a servo."
+excerpt: Using the serial monitor to parse a number and control a servo.
 modified: 2018-01-24
 ---